FCzajkowski/BuddyJS/README.md

 | Angular 17 | ~70-100 KB | ~1.5s |
 | AngularJS (1.x) | ~60 KB | ~1.2s |

+>[!WARNING]
+> Framework is currently NOT supported, due to unwanted result.

 ## 🚀 Quick Start

 1. Clone or download this repo